DefinitionThis section has been translated automatically.

 You might also be interested in

 EtiopathogenesisThis section has been translated automatically.

 Autosomal dominant inheritance.
-Mutation of the q11.2 gene locus on chromosome 17, said NF1 gene locus comprising three genes: OMPG (coding for a membrane-bound glycoprotein of oligodendrocyte myelin), EVI2A and EVI2B (coding for viral insertion sequences).
+Mutation of gene locus q11.2 on chromosome 17.
+This NF1 gene locus comprises three genes: OMPG (encoding a membrane-bound glycoprotein of oligodendrocyte myelin), EVI2A and EVI2B (encoding viral insertion sequences).

-The NF1 peptide shows sequence homologies with the GTPase-activating protein (GAP) and stimulates the GTPase activity of Ras.
+The NF1 peptide shows sequence homologies with GTPase-activating protein (GAP) and stimulates Ras GTPase activity.

-When GTPases are activated, they hydrolyse GTP to GDP and as such are no longer able to stimulate their effector.
-Defective GAPs are no longer able to switch off a mitogenic signal and the cells proliferate uncontrollably.
+When GTPases are activated, they hydrolyze GTP to GDP and as such are no longer able to stimulate their effector.
+Defective GAPs can no longer switch off a mitogenic signal, and the cells proliferate uncontrollably.